- Read our review guidelines

-If you’re looking to get into either canoeing or kayaking, you’ll probably be asking yourself a few questions:
+If you’re looking to get into either sport, you’ll probably be asking yourself a few questions, including:

 - How do I know which one will be the best for me?

-- Will one be easier than the other?
+- Will using one be easier than the other?

-We know how confusing it can be when you’re faced with two very similar vessels, which is why we have decided to put together some information that will give you a better idea of what the difference is.
+We know how confusing it can be when you’re faced with two very similar vessels, which is why we have decided to put together some information to help with some of the key differences between canoes and kayaks.

 So hopefully you’ll be able to figure out which one will be right for you.